Rikidozan/city-in-east-and-southeast-asia/assignments.md

 If you prefer **and do so consistently**, you may use the Chicago Style (Notes and Bibliography) over the St Andrews note formatting.
 I encourage you to manage your sources in a referencing tool such as [Zotero](https://www.zotero.org/) which makes it easy to automatically generate formatted notes and bibliography if you have the correct information for each source.

-### Gobbet Exercise
+### Primary Source Essay

-In each of the two semesters students will be asked to submit two gobbets, or source analysis essays.
-Each individual gobbet may not exceed 500 words in length.
-Each pair of gobbets together account for 3% (1.5% + 1.5%) of your overall mark for the module.
+In each of the two semesters students will be asked to submit a short 1,000 word analytical essay that analyses a primary source.

 * Selecting a source: The student may select a source related to their long essay research, from the primary sources assigned during the semester, but from beyond the assigned portion (a different page range, another part, another volume etc.), or with approval of the tutor, a source of interest to the student.
-The source may be visual (a map, photograph, drawing, etc.) or textual but no more than one visual source per two gobbet assignment.
-You may choose from among assigned primary sources but then they must 1) each come from different weeks 2) and may not come from an assigned part of the primary source (selecting a part from a different part of the source outside of the assigned pages, for example, is permitted).
-The full body of the source must be included at the top of the essay, and the selected source text must not exceed 500 words, preceded by a citation and, in the event the source is a completely original one chosen by the student, a brief sentence or two describing what precedes/follows the selected fragment (up to 100 words).
+The source may be visual (a map, photograph, drawing, etc.) or textual.
+The full body of the source must be included at the top of the essay, preceded by a citation.
+You may not choose one of the sources we have consulted in class.

-* Writing the gobbet: Your goal in the gobbet is to draw out the revealing features of a short source and demonstrate your abilities for analysis.
-A good gobbet will:
+* Writing the primary source essay: Your goal in the essay is to draw out the revealing features of a source and demonstrate your abilities for analysis.
+A good primary source essay will:
-    * it will identify the document and context (including its language, whether the text provided is a translation, and the place where this document was done), its purpose and the main characters involved;
+    * it will identify the source and context (including its language, whether the text provided is a translation, and the place where this document was done), its purpose and the main characters involved;
     * it will comment on the particular point or points raised in the extract (ask yourself, why was this extract set?);
-    * it will explain any distinctive words or phrases
+    * it will explain any distinctive words or phrases or visual features
     * it will then, towards the end, comment more discursively on some of the broader issues involved.
 Is this a true or accurate narrative of events?
 Are the hopes of the protagonist ultimately realised?
 Where does this extract fit into the wider context of what we know from our sources?
     * Try to make about four to five points.
-Avoid an over-lengthy introduction; get to the point quickly, do not simply rephrase the wording of the gobbet, and make sure that you analyse it.
+Avoid an over-lengthy introduction; get to the point quickly, do not simply rephrase the wording of the source itself, and make sure that you analyse it.
-    * For those of you also taking literature modules in other Schools, please note that history gobbets are less an exercise in textual criticism and much more an attempt to get to the heart of the issues contained within a document, and the issues concerning the nature of the document itself.
+    * For those of you also taking literature modules in other Schools, please note that history primary source essays and gobbets are less an exercise in textual criticism and much more an attempt to get to the heart of the issues contained within a document, and the issues concerning the nature of the document itself.

 ### Long Essay

-The two long essays for the course are each worth 24% of the overall mark for the module and should be 4,000-6,000 words long.
-However, longer long essays up to full academic article length is permitted if you clear this with me beforehand.
+The two long essays for the course are the highest value assessments for the module and should be 6,000 words long.
+There will, however, not be a length penalty on submitted essays up to 8,000 words if you wish to write something in even greater depth (thereafter the 10% rule applies).
 The process of composing an essay of this length is made far easier if make steady progress throughout the semester rather than face potential panic and disappointment nearer the deadline.
 Narrow down an area of interest, read within this area of interest, isolate a few questions of interest, carry out further reading and analysis, and then proceed to write an essay which makes a convincing historical argument.
 The Long Essay should be primary source driven.

 This module is a module on the history of cities but also a spatial history module.
 You may choose to write about some aspect a city, a part of a city, comparisons between cities, some aspect of life within a city, but also you are most welcome to write an essay which has a strongly spatial theme.
-Other East or Southeast Asia essay topics that you would like to write about but you are worried may fall outside the scope of the module will usually be approved, just check with me first.
+In this module we study spaces from the scale of the domestic space of a home up to a regional scale.
+If there are other East or Southeast Asia essay topics that you would like to write about but you are worried may fall outside the scope of the module will usually be approved, just check with me first.

 ### Choosing a Long Essay Topic